openorclose/posts/README.md

 It is safe to say that one of the requirements for perfection is imperfection.

-Even more so when imperfections are left alone, not afraid to be judged.
+Even more so when imperfections are left alone, unafraid of being judged.

 Because fixing a language is easy, but fixing human laziness is not.